calderonanna/KROH/scripts/data_processing/historical/5_mark_duplicates copy.md

 - `O`: The output file to write marked records to Required.
 - `METRICS_FILE`: File to write duplication metrics required.
 - `MAX_FILE_HANDLES_FOR_READ_ENDS_MAP=8000``: Maximum number of file handles to keep open when spilling read ends to disk.
 Set this number a little lower than the per-process maximum number of file that may be open.
 This number can be found by executing the 'ulimit -n' command on a Unix system.
 Default value: 8000.
 This option can be set to 'null' to clear the default value.

-## Memory Usage
-When I ran this, it took about 25-40 minutes and a total memory of 16GB.
+Note: When I ran this, it took about 25-40 minutes and a total memory of 16GB.
-## Create Scripts

 ```bash
 #Set Variables
 scripts_folder="/storage/home/abc6435/SzpiechLab/abc6435/KROH/scripts"